gruntwork-io/docs/_docs-sources/library/overview/services.md

 ## How service modules are updated

 When [building block modules are updated](/library/overview/modules#how-modules-are-updated), we propagate those updates to the service catalog.
-Keep in mind that there is sometimes a delay between when a "building block" module is updated, and when that update is reflected in the service catalog.
+Keep in mind that there is sometimes a delay between when a "building block" module is updated and when that update is reflected in the service catalog.